hoopdad/hoopdad.github.io/docs/ai/_posts/2024-06-13-bend-it-like-jensen.md

 ## Results 5/23

 I though that it could do better so upgrade libraries from the defaults on my system to the latest CUDA compiler.
 Here's the output of 5/23/2024 using version 12.5 of NVIDIA Cuda Compiler.
-Note, on 6/13/2024 I downloaded the latest versions of everythingn and saw essentially the same results.
+Note, on 6/13/2024 I downloaded the latest versions of everything and saw essentially the same results.
 ```txt
 nvcc: NVIDIA (R) Cuda compiler driver
 Copyright (c) 2005-2024 NVIDIA Corporation